hubert17/GabsVuetifyNoCLINodeWebpack/README.md

 This is a single-page application that uses Vue and Vue Router with a beautiful Material UI from Vuetify.
 It uses ES6 imports to render components and templates.
 No Node is required.
 Just git clone and serve statically.

-You can also select "Use this Template" in order to create a new single-page application that you can build upon.
+You can also download this template in order to create a new single-page application that you can build upon.
 You can write code in any environment that has a static web-server.
-There are [virtually] no dependencies.
+There are [virtually] no local dependencies.
 It uses CDN-hosted libraries.

 **Demo**: https://hubert17.github.io/GabsVuetifyNoCLINodeWebpack